Undergraduate Course: Geophysical Measurement and Modelling (EASC10110)

 |Credit level (Normal year taken)||SCQF Level 10 (Year 3 Undergraduate)

 ||Availability||Available to all students

-It also includes Fourier analysis and filter theory which form the rationale for the sampling and manipulation of the data.
+The course includes Fourier analysis and filter theory, which form the rationale for the sampling and manipulation of the data.

 The course introduces examples of the measurement of geophysical parameters both in the field and in the laboratory, with special attention to the handling of uncertainties in measured quantities.
 Practical exercises involve both acquisition and interpretation of the data.